defunkt/pystache/README.rst

 * Python 2.7

 JSON support is needed only for the command-line interface and to run the spec tests.
-Since Python's json_ module is new as of Python 2.6, earlier versions of Python require simplejson_ to support JSON.
-Moreover, simplejson stopped officially supporting Python 2.4 as of version 2.1.0.
+Python's json_ module is new as of Python 2.6.
+Python's simplejson_ package works with earlier versions of Python.
+Because simplejson stopped officially supporting Python 2.4 as of version 2.1.0, Python 2.4 requires an earlier version.

 Install It